Almad/pink-belt/docs/source/index.rst

 Setup
 -----

 With that, you should have ``bb`` command.
 Run interactive ``bb init`` and follow instructions.
-This is going to connect to services we are using in Apiary for futher interaction:
+This is going to connect to services we are using in Apiary for further interaction:

 * GitHub
 * Trello
 * Slack

-Retrieved tokens and configuration is stored in ``~/.blackbelt``.
+Retrieved tokens and configuration is stored in ``~/.pinkbelt``.
 Format is now just dumped JSON, don't rely on it; it's probably going to change in the future.

 If you are using ``bash``, you want to enable autocompletion.
 You can try it with::